paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-006-communications-satellite-system.md

 (21) **National security agency** — The term “national security agency” means the National Security Agency, the Director of Central Intelligence and the Central Intelligence Agency, the Department of Defense, and the Coast Guard.

-**(b) Common terminology** Except as otherwise provided in subsection (a) of this section, terms used in this subchapter that are defined in [section 153 of this title](./chapter-005-wire-or-radio-communication.md#section-153) have the meanings provided in such section.
+**(b) Common terminology** Except as otherwise provided in subsection (a), terms used in this subchapter that are defined in [section 153 of this title](./chapter-005-wire-or-radio-communication.md#section-153) have the meanings provided in such section.

 ### Statutory Notes